 Medications currently used for the short-term relief of fibroid-related symptoms include non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen; birth control pills; and gonadotropin-releasing hormone antagonists, which stop the menstrual cycle and can shrink fibroids.
-According to Dr. Saffer, very exciting new oral drugs are currently being developed.
+According to Dr. Saffer, very exciting new oral drugs are currently awaiting authorization.

-“My research group, West Coast Medical Research, is in the final phase of FDA clinical trials on two uterine fibroid oral treatments,” he says.
-“Gonadotropin-releasing hormone antagonists and progesterone receptor modulators, which are already used outside of the U.S., both cause a rapid decrease in menstrual flow along with some shrinkage of fibroids.”
+"My research group, West Coast Medical Research, is pending approval from FDA for clinical trials on two uterine fibroid oral treatments," he says.
+"Gonadotropin-releasing hormone antagonists and progesterone receptor modulators, which are already used outside of the U.S., both cause a rapid decrease in menstrual flow along with some shrinkage of fibroids."

 Surgery is often used to treat moderate or severe uterine fibroids.
 A woman's desire to have a future pregnancy; the size and location of the fibroids; and the number of fibroids present are considered when determining the type of surgery performed.